argoproj/argo-cd/docs/developer-guide/architecture/components.md

 The default Argo CD installation is composed by different components and different Kubernetes controllers.
-The controllers aren't categorized as components as they have a proprietary interfaces (CRDs) and therefore, miss the modular nature.
+The controllers aren't categorized as components as they have proprietary interfaces (CRDs) and therefore, miss the modular nature.
 There are more resources created while installing Argo CD (ConfigMaps, Services, etc), but for simplicity we are covering just the ones directly related with the